 Usually the problem will be caused by wear in your bearings or by the ingress of water and grime.
-Wheel bearings also wear out over time which will introduce play to the hub, allowing the wheel to rock side to side on its axle.
+Wheel bearings also do eventually wear out over time which will introduce play to the hub, allowing the wheel to rock side to side on its axle.

 Undo the lock nut on the non-driveside by using a cone spanner to hold the cone and another to undo the nut.
 Remove the locking nut and spacer by hand.

 It’s a good idea to take note of the order in which the locking nut and any spacers are removed to ease re-assembly later – we recommend taking a photo on your phone.

 Hold the lock nut on the drive side with one spanner, then undo the non-driveside cone with the other and wind it off by hand.
 You should now be able to remove the axle from the hub.

 Step 2: Remove and clean the bearings

 Carefully remove the bearings from the race – the tip of a magnetic screwdriver will help you to lift the bearings out.